stephiescastle/arduino-nodejs-api/README.md

 ### Remote Server

 - The server is a separate repo that runs `json-server`
-- In practice, this server can be deployed to heroku for remote communication
+- In practice, this server can be deployed to heroku or similar for remote communication

 ### Local